forestdb/forestdb.org/models/2025-problang-bilingualism.md

 These results, especially with respect to L₁, seem to better align with our intuition than the previous ones, where we put asymmetric noises in L₁.
 It suggests that instead of modeling difficulty in interpreting ambiguous utterances through noise, it may be more effective to reflect such difficulty by **adjusting the prior**.

-### 4. What if S2 noise goes up in parallel? will unambiguous increase?
+### 4. What if S2 noise goes up in parallel?
+Will unambiguous increase?

-To answer this question, we looked at how S1 and S2 behave in the model with noise and S2 layer.
+To answer this question, we looked at how S1 and S2 behave in the model with noise and the S2 layer.

 ~~~~
 // FEEDBACK: What if S2 noise goes up in parallel? will unambiguous increase?